Postgraduate Course: Business Transformation in the Digital Age (MBA) (CMSE11469)

 By the end of the course, you will be aware of important concepts and theoretical frameworks that are relevant for managers and firms seeking to embrace digital transformation successfully.

 The course adopts a flipped classroom method, which means that students are expected to prepare the material before each lecture.
 Lectures will be devoted to the discussions of the main concepts, frameworks, exercises and application to real-world cases.
 The number of slides will be kept to a minimum, as the lecture will develop along with the discussions taking place in the classroom.
 Notes are taken 'live' during the discussions, and inputs emerge from the discussions themselves.
-Therefore, students will take an active role in the way the course unfolds, not only through their preparation of each session, but also through their active participation*.
-The capacity to use the acquired conceptual frameworks in a managerially relevant way will be evidenced through the writing of a report, based on guest presentations by business leaders.
-The knowledge and understanding of the content of the course will be assessed through a short test, in the form of a multiple choice questionnaire, at the end of the course.
+Therefore, students will take an active role in the way the course unfolds, not only through their preparation of each session, but also through their active participation.
+The capacity to use the acquired conceptual frameworks in a managerially relevant way will be evidenced through the writing of a report.
+The knowledge and understanding of the content of the course will be assessed through an individual test.

 Entry Requirements (not applicable to Visiting Students)

 | This course is only available to student on the MBA and EMBA programmes, or through our Executive Education programmes.

 Course Delivery Information